vonglasow/atoum-documentation/source/en/asserters/output.inc.rst

 output
 ******

-It's the assertion dedicated to tests on outputs, so everything wich supposed to be displayed on the screen.
+It's the assertion dedicated to tests on outputs, so everything witch supposed to be displayed on the screen.

 .. code-block:: php